KCFindstr/rewolf-trans/README.md

 Rewolf-trans is an improved Wolf RPG Editor games translation tool heavily inspired by [Wolf Trans](https://github.com/elizagamedev/wolftrans) and [Translator++](https://dreamsavior.net/translator-plusplus/).

-This package is written in [TypeScript](https://www.typescriptlang.org/) and can be installed as a command line tool.
+This package is written in [TypeScript](https://www.typescriptlang.org/) and can be installed as a command line tool or a NodeJS dependency.

+## Why Rewolf-trans
+- Supports reading / writing in custom encoding.
+- Better patch file format that uniquely identify string location, which fixes some string locating issue in Wolf Trans.
+- More strings extracted and categorized into different patch files based on how dangerous the tools thinks it is to modify these string.
+- Possible to upgrade from your existing Wolf Trans patch files.
+- Works both as a command line tool and a NodeJS package.
+- Extensible design.

 ## Installation